Dev-Sites/pixijs/v4-Gotchas.md

 ### Width and height are evil

 Container `width` and `height` properties based on `getLocalBounds()` function that calculates bounds of all children and messes with transforms.
 It is ok to make your own container or override pixi behaviour to make it project-dependant.
-Custom container example with [dock](https://jsfiddle.net/pq2y39rf/2/)
+Custom container [example with dock](https://jsfiddle.net/pq2y39rf/2/) based on [forum post](http://www.html5gamedevs.com/topic/34913-virtual-container/?do=findComment&comment=204181)

 ### Change parent of object without changing coords.